sazonovanton/HeyHeyBot/README.md

 - **Soundboard Functionality**: By sending `!playsound` to a chat on Discord server, you can request buttons with the names of available sounds.
 Clicking a button will play the corresponding sound in the voice chat.
 - **Automatic Audio Playback**: The bot joins the voice channel to play audio, ensuring a seamless experience for users.
 - **Webserver for Audio Uploads**: Application includes a webserver that allows users to upload their audio files with ease if enabled.
+- **User-Specific Greetings**: Through the web interface, you can:
+  - Upload custom greeting sounds for specific Discord users
+  - Set existing soundboard sounds as user greetings
+  - View and manage greeting history with automatic versioning
+- **HTTPS Support**: Secure your web interface with SSL/TLS encryption for added security.

 ## Setup & Configuration 🛠️
 ### Prerequisites